Receiving a salary increase or raise feels terrific. Congratulations! Now it’s time to thank your boss for the raise with an appreciation message.

 #10 I love working with you and the rest of the team.
 Our work together is better than working alone.
 We have such productive collaboration.
 Thanks for the raise.

 #11 Thanks for the raise.
-I enjoy working with our team and like seeing what our team can do together.
+I enjoy working with our team and seeing what we can do together.
 We’ve done well this year.

 #12 Thank you for the excellent raise.
 I am glad you are my boss, as we work well together.
 I am looking forward to the next year together!